playgameservices/play-games-plugin-for-unity/README.md

 After signing out, no further API calls can be made until the user authenticates again.

 ## Building for iOS

+__NOTICE__: Google Play games services for iOS is deprecated, and is not likely to function as expected.
+Do not use Google Play games services for iOS in new apps.
+See the [deprecation announcement](https://android-developers.googleblog.com/2017/04/focusing-our-google-play-games-services.html) blog post for more details.

 To build your game for iOS, do as you would normally do in Unity.
 Select **File > Build Settings**, then select the **iOS** platform.
 Click **Player Settings** and make sure that the target iOS platform is 7.0 or above.